Indë is a visionary, inspiring people to sing, groove, listen, and imagine outside the box.

 — Boston Compass Newspaper

 Indë (they/he) is an artivist born, raised, and residing in Massachusetts.
 Their live performances are designed to build community and amplify marginalized voices, both present and prematurely past/passed.
-“My would-be role models are buried: Marsha P., Marlon Riggs, and Malcom X.” Indë’s upcoming album Role Model reflects on their experience growing up in the boonies of New England without Black queer people to look up to, and uncovering their power as a radical interdisciplinary artist today.
+“My would-be role models are buried: Marsha P., Marlon Riggs, and Malcom X.” Indë’s new album Role Model reflects on their experience growing up in the boonies of New England without Black queer people to look up to, and uncovers their power as a radical interdisciplinary artist today.

 In the lineage of musicians like Moses Sumney, Raveena, James Blake, and Frank Ocean, Indë’s music is brave in its vulnerability.
-Through self-produced compositions, Indë recounts intimate stories of Black and queer love, strife, self discovery, and resilience.
+Through self-produced compositions, Indë recounts intimate stories of Black queer love, strife, self discovery, and resilience.